NexPlayer/iOS-SDK/setup-guide.md

 ## Listening to the Player Events

-NexPlayer generates various events to notify the application of changes in the player’s status in real time.
+NexPlayer generates various events to notify the application of changes in the player’s status in real-time.
 This allows the application to update the user interface in an appropriate manner, detect the end of the content, and respond to errors.
-All methods are optional, you should implement the methods for events which you wish to handle.
+All methods are optional, you should implement the methods for events that you wish to handle.

-In the *PlayerController* class you have created, you can implement the optional delegate methods to listen those events.
+In the *PlayerController* class you have created, you can implement the optional delegate methods to listen to those events.

 With the below implementation of NXPlayerDelegate we are making the player to start automatically, with `nxplayer.start()`, once open is done with `completedAsyncCmdOpenWithResult`.
 Also if any errors happen, we print them for tracking: